Crimson Quill’s Appraisal #647

 One botched pubic waxing later and the distance between the pair instantly shortens.
 Remember the scene in Teen Wolf where Scott opens the bathroom door and his father Harold calmly proclaims that “an explanation is probably long overdue”?
 Yeah, well this ain’t it.
 But it might be time for Justine to scrutinize her lineage a little more closely as it’s evident Alexia too has similar dietary requirements and this doesn’t bode well with such sibling rivalry between them.

 For a first effort, Raw is extraordinarily accomplished.
-It should come as no great surprise to learn that Ducournau’s father was a dermatologist and mother a gynaecologist as her clinical approach to the subject matter suggests there’s very little that turns her stomach.
+It should come as no great surprise to learn that Ducournau’s father was a dermatologist and mother a gynecologist as her clinical approach to the subject matter suggests there’s very little that turns her stomach.
 However, this is more than just a textbook exercise in body horror, as attested by the jet black humor that permeates the film.

 Whether it’s the glorious sight of a mischievous old geezer in the hospital waiting room playfully revealing his dentures or the casual conversation that plays out between sisters when the elder of the two has her arm up a cow’s rectum (up to the shoulder I hasten to add), we’re never quite sure whether we should be laughing or retching and the likeliness is that we’ll do both at once.